NordicPlayground/nRF-Beehavior-Firmware/nRF53/README.rst

 * :option:`CONFIG_PDN_DEFAULTS_OVERRIDE` - Used for manual configuration of the APN.
 Set the option to ``y`` to override the default PDP context configuration.
 * :option:`CONFIG_PDN_DEFAULT_APN` - Used for manual configuration of the APN.
 An example is ``apn.example.com``.

-The application supports Assisted GPS.
-To set the source of the A-GPS data, set the following options:

-* :option:`CONFIG_AGPS_SRC_SUPL` - Sets the external SUPL Client library as A-GPS data source.
-See the documentation on :ref:`supl_client_lib`.
-* :option:`CONFIG_AGPS_SRC_NRF_CLOUD` - Sets nRF Cloud as A-GPS data source.
-You must set nRF Cloud as the firmware cloud backend.

 Configuration files
 ===================

-The application provides predefined configuration files for typical use cases.
+The application provides predefined configuration files for the summer project in 2021.
-You can find the configuration files in the :file:`applications/asset_tracker_v2/` directory.
+You can find the configuration files in the :file:`nRF-Beehavior-Firmware/` directory.

 It is possible to build the application with overlay files for both DTS and Kconfig to override the default values for the board.
 The application contains examples of Kconfig overlays.